del-Pacifico/Mass-Image-Downloader/SECURITY.md

 ---

 ## 🛡 Scope

-This policy covers vulnerabilities in:
+This policy applies to the **Mass Image Downloader** extension for Chromium-based browsers and covers vulnerabilities in:

 - JavaScript logic used by the extension
 - Download handling logic
 - Storage and permissions declared in `manifest.json`

 It does **not** cover:

 - 3rd-party browser behavior or bugs
 - Sites or services unrelated to the extension

 ---

 ## ⏱ Timeline

 Once a vulnerability is confirmed:

 - A fix will be prioritized
 - Affected users will be notified via a new release or changelog

 ---

 > Thank you for helping us make Mass Image Downloader safer for everyone!